 Packaging is an essential aspect of operating a food distribution company.

 No matter how good your food is, if it isn’t treated properly, it will ruin the whole customer experience and give your company a bad reputation.
-The type of food you’re serving has an effect on the packaging.
+The type of food you’re serving affects the packaging.

 To properly package your food, you’ll need plastic containers, boxes, spoons, and other products.